 I learned to find coupons because that stuff is expensive.
 I joined swap and sell Facebook pages to get it for a slight discount too!
 That stuff is like liquid GOLD!

-We’d also found that Dr. Brown bottles were the best kind of bottles for her.
+We also found that using Dr. Brown bottles were the best kind of bottles for her.
 They do a really good job at eliminating a lot of the air she would take in while trying to drink her bottle.
+This in return, helped lower her gas pains and made burping easier for her.

 The good news is, our daughter outgrew this allergy.
 By one year old we were able to wean her off of formula onto whole cow’s milk.